Blog>Cost Guides>What's the cost of lawn scarification?

 What are the benefits of lawn scarification?

-Lawn scarification allows nutrients, air and water to better circulate beneath the soil and reach your grass’ roots.
-By removing obstructions, such as thatch and moss, you can better encourage good grass growth.
+Lawn scarification allows nutrients, air, and water to better circulate beneath the soil and reach your grass’ roots.
+By removing obstructions, such as thatch and moss, you can better encourage healthy grass growth.

 When should lawn scarification take place?